matozoid/matozoid.github.io/_posts/2017-12-13-inspecting-an-ast.md

 ### Option 2: use one the structure printers

-There are a few printers that will output the structure of the AST with only one purpose: for you to look at.
+Thanks to [Ryan Beckett](https://www.linkedin.com/in/ryanbeckett/) there are a few printers that will output the structure of the AST with only one purpose: for you to look at.

 My favourite one outputs Yaml:
 ```java